 After the seventeenth century, most copies of the Liber Uricrisiarum cease to show signs of active use, and many of them start fetching up in the libraries where they still reside.
 One manuscript may have continued as a working medical book into the later eighteenth century: Massachusetts Historical Society MS P-361 was given to the library in 1791 by one of the Society’s founding members, Jeremy Belknap, but when or how it crossed the Atlantic and how it was read before its donation is unknown.

 In the nineteenth and twentieth centuries, Daniel’s works went largely unread, or read superficially at best.
 The compilers of the Oxford English Dictionary began using words from the Gloucester manuscript of the Liber Uricrisiarum in the letter U (published 1921).
 A few slips recording words from that manuscript, but earlier in the alphabet, were included in the Middle English Dictionary and in more recent OED editions.
 After the 1983 appearance of a dissertation edition of a manuscript of the Liber Uricrisiarum (beta version: Wellcome MS 225), a much larger number of Daniel’s words (about 625, from the letter S onward) made their way into the MED.
 But most scholarly descriptions of Daniel until the late twentieth century were extremely sparse.
 Many of them identify him only as a translator, rather than as the far more sophisticated compiler and synthesizer that he was.
 Daniel certainly translated many passages from his sources “near-hand word for word,” but such translated passages were always interwoven with other sources, whether translated or paraphrased, and with his own observations, and served the larger end of transmitting entire fields of learning.
-Only in the last two or three decades have scholars such as John Harvey, George Keiser, Ralph Hanna, E. Ruth Harvey, and Jake Walsh Morrissey begun to point out Daniel’s ground-breaking accomplishments in his own right, and those observations have been inevitably limited by the lack of published editions of either of his two principal works, the Liber Uricrisiarum and the Herbal – a scholarly gap that the Henry Daniel Project seeks to eliminate.
+Only in the last two or three decades have scholars such as John Harvey, George Keiser, Ralph Hanna, E. Ruth Harvey, Winston Black, Jake Walsh Morrissey, and Peter Murray Jones begun to point out Daniel’s ground-breaking accomplishments in his own right.
+Until recently those observations have been limited by the lack of published editions of either of his two principal works, the Liber Uricrisiarum and the Herbal – a scholarly gap that the Henry Daniel Project is working to eliminate.

 It is difficult to predict what future audiences of Daniel’s writing will discover in his work, though it will most likely be scholarly in nature.
 However, the range of information included in his treatises means that many different kinds of academic readers and not a few interested amateurs are likely to find material to intrigue them.
 The following list of potential topics for study is merely a sampling, and can no doubt be expanded in any number of directions: